AlexLinardos/Project2-TimeSeries_Hashing_and_Searching/README.md

 * __outputs/ :__ This directory contains output files with the results of some program runs.

 ### Code directories
-*For in-depth information about each file in these directories and the code please refer to the "In-depth Analysis" section further bellow.*
+*For in-depth information about each file in these directories and the code please refer to the [In-depth Analysis](#in-depth-analysis) section further bellow.*
 * __TimeSeries-ANN/ :__ Contains code files necessary to implement Approximate Nearest Neighbour search with three different distance metrics (L2, Discrete Frechet, Continuous Frechet).
 * __TimeSeries-Clustering/ :__
 * __src/ :__ Contains the source (.cpp) files for both ANN search and Clustering.